 - Direct Access – The VPN client can be configured so that it automatically reconnects to different gateways, if available.
 In case of an unwanted disconnection, the VPN client tries to reconnect to the same gateway three times.
-If this fails, a path finder connection will be initiated that tries a variety of predefined gateways and finds the fastest one.
 This gives mobile users seamless access to corporate networks wherever they have Internet access.
 For more information, see How to Configure Direct Access for Mobile Users.

 - Direct Access Profile – Select the configured VPN profile that should be used for establishing Direct Access connections.

 - System Service Logging / System Service Log Level – Enable or disable service logging for the VPN client and select the log level.
 To generate a report, click Create System Report.

 You can configure the following VPN Adapter settings:

 - Adapter Prioritization – The position of the VPN client's virtual adapter within the Windows adapter bindings.
 The sequence affects, for example, the DNS resolution of short DNS names and the function of Windows Remote Assistance.

 - Virtual Adapter Handling

 - Connect/Disconnect – Disconnects the virtual adapter whenever there is no active VPN connection.
 The adapter will be re-connected as soon as a VPN connection is established.
 The adapter is not completely disabled, which results in a faster VPN initiation time.
 This mode is recommended for situations where fast VPN initiation timings are necessary.